-The total CH4 emissions in m3 are taken from the Methaanemissie door Gasdistributie (Methane Emission from Gas Distribution) annual report, commissioned by Netbeheer Nederland (Association of Energy Network Operators in the Netherlands) and compiled by KIWA (KIWA, multiple years).
-The CH4 emission in m3 is calculated using a bottom up method which complies with a TIER 3 method as described IPCC 2006 Chapter 4.
-The IPCC Tier 3 method for CH4 emissions from Gas distribution due to leakages (1B2b5) is based on country-specific EFs calculated from leakage measurements.
-Because of the availability of new sets of leakage measurements Netbeheer Nederland commissioned an evaluation of the used emission factors With this evaluation the emissions of methane from Gas distribution were improved for NIR 2016 (KIWA, 2015).
+Because of the availability of new sets of leakage measurements Netbeheer Nederland commissioned an evaluation of the used emission factors.
+With this evaluation the emissions of methane from Gas distribution were improved for NIR 2016 (KIWA, 2015).
 In earlier submissions the IPCC Tier 3 method for methane (CH4) emissions from Gas distribution due to leakages was based on two country-specific EFs: 610 m3 methane per km of pipeline for grey cast iron, and 120 m3 per km of pipeline for other materials.
 The EF's were based on the small base of seven measurements at one pressure level of leakage per hour for grey cast iron and 18 measurements at three pressure levels for other materials (PVC, steel, nodular cast iron and PE) and subsequently aggregated to factors for the pipeline material mix in 2004.
 As a result of a total of forty additional leakage measurements an improved set of emission factors could be derived.
-Based on the (total of) 65 leakage measurements and the pipeline material mix in 2013 three new emission factors are calculated: 323 m3 methane per km of pipeline for grey cast iron, 51 m3 methane per km of pipeline for other materials with a pressure of <= 200 mbar and 75 m3 methane per km of pipeline for other materials with a pressure of >200 mbar.
+Based on the (total of) 65 leakage measurements, the pipeline material mix in 2013 and the results of the leakage survey three new emission factors were calculated: 323 m3 methane per km of pipeline for grey cast iron, 51 m3 methane per km of pipeline for other materials with a pressure of <= 200 mbar and 75 m3 methane per km of pipeline for other materials with a pressure of >200 mbar.
 Using these improved EF's led to a reduction of the calculated emissions of methane for the whole time series 1990-2014.